foggy-frost-forest/UniMoE-Audio/README.md

     ├── model-00002-of-00003.safetensors
     └── model-00003-of-00003.safetensors
 ```
-A `dac model` is also required to be downloaded in '/path/to/UniMoE-Audio/utils/dac_model'.
-It will be automatically downloaded when running the first time.

 ## How to infer and deploy your demo

 ### 1.Make sure that all the weights are downloaded and the running environment is set correctly.